116th Air Refueling Squadron: Korean War activation

 As a result of the Korean War, the 116th Fighter Squadron was federalized and brought to active-duty on 1 February 1951.
 The squadron was assigned to the 81st Fighter-Interceptor Group and moved to Moses Lake AFB, Washington.
 The squadron was re-designated as the 116th Fighter-Interceptor Squadron.
 The 81st was assigned to Tactical Air Command (TAC) as a replacement squadron for the group's 93d Fighter-Interceptor Squadron which was at Kirtland AFB, New Mexico performing air defense duties at the Sandia National Laboratories.
 It was converted from the F-51s and F-80s to F-86A Sabre jet fighters and performed transition training at Moses Lake.

 After only four months of training, the 81st FIG was ordered to RAF Shepherds Grove, England, to bolster NATO forces in Europe.
 The move was the first time in aviation history a National Guard fighter squadron would cross over to the European Theater under its own power and only the second time such a move was ever attempted without air refueling.

-RAF Shepards Grove was a former World War II RAF Fighter Command base located in East Anglia.
+RAF Shepherds Grove was a former World War II RAF Fighter Command base located in East Anglia.
 The bulk of the ground station buildings were the metal Nissen hut type, with some wood frame and tar paper buildings, and were grouped together in numbered "sites", widely separated to blend into natural, rustic surroundings for purposes of camouflage.
 The main administrative building and clubs were of the larger Quonset hut type.

 Headquarters of the 81st FIG was located at RAF Bentwaters, and the 116th FIS joined with Royal Air Force Fighter Command to provide air defense of Great Britain.
 The 81st FIG was the first F-86 equipped unit in Europe.
 On 1 November 1952, the federalized 116th FIS was returned to the Washington National Guard and its personnel and equipment transferred to the newly activated USAF 78th Fighter-Interceptor Squadron.